The Ronald E. McNair Post-Baccalaureate Achievement Program is a 2-year program focused on empowering students to change higher education.

 |Sophomore Year – 2nd semester||

-Selection of second summer research experience program.
+Selection of second summer research experience program, typically off campus.

 Start selection of graduate programs.